StackVista/stackstate-docs/use/health-state/health-state-in-stackstate.md

 ## View health state

-A view can also report a health state as one of the same four colours:
+When **view health state** is enabled for a view, it will report a health state as one of four colours:

 * Green - `CLEAR` - There is nothing to worry about.
 * Orange - `DEVIATING` - Something may require your attention.